dpc-sdp/ripple/docs/content/design-system/5.components/results-listing.md

 ## Usage

 Use a results listing to display content results, like search results or news items.
-It surfaces important information to the user.
+It surfaces (retrieves and shows) important information to the user.

-This component includes:
+A results listing shows multiple results items, each with their own:

-- Title, to identify the page or result title
+- title, telling the user the name of the result
-- Summary, to sum up the content for the user
+- summary, summing up the result’s content for the user
-- URL, which tells the user where the content is
+- URL, telling the user the website address for the result
-- Featured content, which gives key items visual prominence
+- featured content, visually highlighting key content from the result
-- Topic/Category, which is a way to give a user greater context over the item
+- topic/category, putting the result into its context within a broader page or site
-- Date, which can display a published or updated date.
-Only use if it will improve the user experience and is relevant to the content
+- date, showing a result’s published (simple variant) or updated (default variant) date
-- Keyword term bold styling, which gives visual prominence to the search keyword term
+- keyword term bold styling, showing the search term(s) in bold in the result displayed.

 When displaying the results listing, consider a user's needs.
 Only display what will help them to make an informed decision.